 Before we dive in to the 7 step of how to convince your employer to give you an 18 months sabbatical, let’s first look why you should pursue such a long break at all.

-Why you should take a sabbatical instead of a long vacation
+Why you should take a leave of absence instead of a vacation

 Physical recovery from stress takes time.